Physical activity for health and vitality

 Muscle strengthening, balance and flexibility activities

-at least two times a week
+at least twice a week

-Use your large muscle groups and challenge your balance.
+- Train your large muscle groups and challenge your balance.
 Combine exercise with stretching.

 Moderate physical activity

 at least 2 hours 30 minutes per week

 - Any activity that increases your heart rate is beneficial.

 Physical activity is moderate if shortness of breath doesn’t stop your speech.

 Vigorous physical activity

 at least 1 hour 15 minutes per week